PCB Challengers Register Thrilling Win Over PCB Blasters - UrduPoint

 Captain Aliya Riaz kept PCB Blasters in the hunt with 37 off 31 balls before she was run out on the penultimate ball as her side fell agonisingly short of the target.

 Sidra Nawaz (19 off 12 balls) was the other significant contributor in the PCB Blasters total.
-Bismah Maroof, Saba Nazir and Fatima Sana took a wicket apiece for the victorious side.
+Bismah Maroof, Saba Nazir and Fatima Sana took one wicket apiece for the victorious side.

 Batting first, after winning the toss, PCB Challengers posted 157 for seven.